Hinuq language: Consonants

+Syllable Structure

+Native Hinuq stems can have the structure CV, CV:, or CVC (where C is a consonant, V is a short vowel, and V: is a long vowel).
+Inflected words can also have the structures CV:C and CVyC.
+Consonant clusters of two consonants can occur between vowels, and not all combinations of consonants are permitted.
+To break up illegal consonant clusters, an epenthetic //e// or //i// can be inserted between them, depending on the context.

+To avoid consecutive vowels between morpheme boundaries, either the first vowel can be deleted, or a glide can be inserted between them.

 Morphology

-It is an agglutinative language which makes mainly use of suffixes.
+Hinuq is an agglutinative language which mainly makes use of suffixes.

 Nouns

-Hinukh is an ergative-absolutive language and, like most Northeast Caucasian languages, shows a rich case system.
+Hinukh is an ergative-absolutive language, and nouns inflect for case and number.
+Like most Northeast Caucasian languages, shows a rich case system.
 There are six non-spatial cases (Absolutive, Ergative, First Genitive, Second Genitive, Dative, Instrumental) as well as 35 spatial cases.
 The spatial case system itself consists of two categories, location (cont, in, sub, spr, at, aloc, iloc) and orientation, expressed by the use of direction markers (Essive, Lative, First Ablative, Second Ablative, Directional).

-The plural suffix is almost invariably -be.
+Stem Formation

 Hinuq distinguishes a direct and oblique stem.
 Case suffixes are primarily added to the oblique stem.
-To form the oblique stem, there are different options, including oblique suffixes, epenthetic vowels, deletion of the base-stem-final consonant, vowel, or semivowel; stress shift or ablaut.
-The oblique stem suffixes are -mo, -a, -la, -i, -ya, -o, -li, -yi, -ra, -ro, -ru, -do, -u, -na, -nu.
+To form the oblique stem, there are different options, including oblique suffixes; epenthetic vowels; deletion of the base-stem-final consonant, vowel, or semivowel; stress shift; or ablaut.
+The oblique stem suffixes are -mo, -a, -la, -i, -ya, -o, -li, -yi, -ra, -ro, -ru, -do, -u, -na, -nu. -mo is the most productive of these suffixes.
 Some examples of nominal declension are given below.